 Illinois outpatient health care providers are encouraged to join the Illinois influenza surveillance program.
 Each week, providers report data to CDC on the number of patients seen and the number with influenza-like illness.
 These reporters are critical to determining when and where influenza activity is occurring and who it is affecting.
-For more information on how to participate, contact DPH.INFLUENZA@ILLINOIS.GOV or complete the sign-up form and fax to 217-524-0962 to join the sentinel program.
+For more information on how to participate, contact DPH.INFLUENZA@ILLINOIS.GOV

-Influenza Like Illness Outpatient Surveillance 2017-2019
+Influenza Like Illness Outpatient Surveillance 2018-2020